 Any performance adjustment factor applied will not be reassessed as a result of a measurement data audit conducted pursuant to section 5.4.

+If a capacity auction participant is qualifying a new capacity dispatchable load resource and elected to, in addition, qualify a physical hourly demand response resource per section 3.3.1, the capacity dispatchable load resource shall adopt the performance adjustment factor of the physical hourly demand response resource, if applicable.

 3.4.
 Capacity Auction Deposit